}

 Susan Mizrahi

-Susan Mizrahi is a senior sustainability strategist and has over 20 years’ experience working in Asia, Europe, North America – as well as domestically – on international, business and human rights issues.
-Susan was named as a sustainability thought leader in the 2022 Sustainability Top 100 list globally (BlizClick, 2022).
+Susan Mizrahi is a senior sustainability strategist and has over 25 years’ experience working in Australia, Asia, Europe and North America on international, business sustainability and human rights issues.

-Susan is committed to leading positive, systemic change on social and environmental issues and has achieved this through working collaboratively across and within the private, public and not-for-profit sectors.
-Susan commenced at Australia Post in 2015 and was appointed as the business’ inaugural Chief Sustainability Officer in 2019, spearheading the business’s science-based approach to achieve Net Zero and its advocacy of the UN Sustainable Development Goals.
+Susan was one of Australia’s first Chief Sustainability Officers and is one of its best-known sustainability executives.
+Susan has been repeatedly named as a sustainability thought leader on the global Sustainability Top 100 list (BizClick).
+She is committed to leading positive, systemic change on social and environmental issues and has achieved this through working collaboratively across and within the private, government, academic and not-for-profit sectors.
+Susan joined Australia Post – one of Australia’s most trusted brands – in 2015 and was the business’ inaugural Chief Sustainability Officer from 2019 until mid 2023, leading the business’s science-based approach to achieve Net Zero and its advocacy of the UN Sustainable Development Goals.

-Susan’s diverse subject matter expertise includes sustainability frameworks and theories; supply chain sustainability; modern slavery and labour rights; circular economy; ESG and climate risks; diversity and inclusion; and the China-Tibet issue.
+Susan’s diverse subject matter expertise includes sustainability frameworks and theories; supply chain sustainability; modern slavery and labour rights; ESG and climate risks; diversity and inclusion; and the China-Tibet issue.

+Susan holds an Honorary Fellowship within the University of Melbourne’s Faculty of Business & Economics.
+Since 2021, she has also served as Chair of the Australian Retailers Association’s Sustainability Advisory Committee.
 Between 2017 and 2020, Susan served as Chair of the London Benchmarking Group Australia and NZ (now Business for Societal Impact).
-Since 2021, she has served as Chair of the Australian Retailer Association’s Sustainability Advisory Committee.
-Susan holds a Master in International Relations & Asian Politics (The University of Queensland) and a Master of Management (Supply Chain) (The University of Melbourne).
-She is a member of the Australian Institute of Company Directors.
+Susan holds Master in International Relations & Asian Politics (UQ) and a Master of Management (Supply Chain) (UoM).

 Photo of Vanessa Zimmerman